The City of Sunrise is excited to present three free events in 2020 to honor the legacy of Martin Luther King, Jr.:

 Sunrise Civic Center Art Gallery, 10610 West Oakland Park Boulevard

-Students age 13 to 18 are invited to participate in a creative and engaging writing workshop that blends the literary arts and civic responsibility.
-This hands-on session will be facilitated by Darius Daughtry - founder and creative director of the Art Prevails Project - and will focus on Daughtry's new book of poems, "And the Walls Came Tumbling."
-Each poet will receive a copy of the book and writing supplies, along with breakfast and lunch.
-Participants will also view the City’s 2:00 p.m. screening of Race.
+Students age 13 to 19 are invited to participate in a creative and engaging writing workshop that blends the literary arts and civic responsibility.
+This hands-on session will be facilitated by Darius Daughtry – founder and creative director of the Art Prevails Project.
+Each poet will receive breakfast, lunch, a book, and writing supplies, and will view the City’s 2:00 p.m. screening of Race.
 There is no cost to participate, but space is limited and pre-registration is required.
 Call (954) 747-4646 for information.